Rebekah Moffett, Communications Officer at Christian Concern, sits down with Pete Benjamin, a Christian man living with transgender regret.

 “When I look back on it now, I’m so much happier being Pete than being… that woman.
 When I was a woman, I wasn’t free.
 Now I can just come out and be me.
 I’ve got God, I’ve got freedom and I am happy.”

 “Why does all this matter?”
 I ask him.
 He smiles thoughtfully.
-After a moment a tells me, “It’s a closed society, people don’t want to know the truth.
+After a moment he tells me, “It’s a closed society, people don’t want to know the truth.
 They glamorise the transgender lifestyle – but it isn’t glamorous at all.
 People need to know what it’s really like, having been there myself.”
 The effects of transgenderism, he says, are heart-breaking and far reaching.
 To think that many children these days are being encouraged not only to read books promoting gender confusion, but also to take dangerous hormones and seek surgery, is tragic, he explains.
 The real dangers of transgenderism need to be exposed and parents, teachers, doctors and politicians all need to listen up.